AvolitesLtd/TitanManual/prismdocs/prism/quick-start/quick-start.md

 ![Region Source / Output controls](/prism-images/quick-start/region-source-output.png)

 The default behaviour of a new region is to sample the entire **Surface** and to fill the **Output** with this region.
-This can be adjusted using the X, Y, Width, Height boxes for the source and output.
+This can be adjusted using the *X, Y, Width, Height* boxes for the source and output.

 The project is now setup, all that is left is to import media and trigger it to display on the output.

 ### Bank Setup

-A media bank must first be created in order to import media into the project
+A bank must first be created in order to import media into the project

 **Play** > **Banks**

-– press the Add Button
+– Press the *Add* Button

 ![Banks](/prism-images/quick-start/banks.png)

 Select the new bank from the list and then press the *Select Files* button within the Bank.
 Locate and load the required media files.
-Further media can be added by using the Add Button on the right or by dragging files into the Bank area.
+Further media can be added by using the *Add* Button on the right or by dragging files into the Bank area.

 ### Trigger Media

-Finally, to trigger the imported media, select one of the layers within your surface and then click the Play button next to the media in the Bank.
+Finally, to trigger the imported media, select one of the layers within your surface and then click the *Play* button next to the media in the Bank.

 ![Banks](/prism-images/quick-start/Layer.png)